aaronmsimon/unity-kings-of-the-beach/README.md

 - debug: writing to console, gizmos like raycasts or boxes drawn
 - bump/set vs pass/across
 - ball reset is temp

-##### Notes:
-- Consolidate Bump (Pass) and Serve processes
-- Ball net detection
-- Between points, the players can high-five, hug, etc (see Concepts/Ideas bullet 5), then player controlled skip to service
-- also need to implement other locations like offensive and defensive (which are placeholders for now in the AI state machine, though this should also have a default for the player so consider adding to the Athlete script)
-- Implement the power meter into the actual service power strike on the ball: accurace for aiming & duration for speed

-- Player State for Pass (and corresponding Ball mechanics)
-- AI Serve (random values range based on skill), Athlete should control with input for Player and Random for AI, not serving go to places like on player class (can be on athlete?)
-- (future) Add Serve Power to SkillsSO, use value in duration
-- (future) Consolidate Serve and Bump functions and ball paths on Ball